PVHarshavardhan/capstone/README.md

 5. **Log In**: Log in as an educator or student using your credentials to access the respective functionalities.

 ## Screenshots 📷
+Home page
 ![image](https://github.com/PVHarshavardhan/ConnectSphere/assets/131582089/b688398f-6372-4860-a285-a93ab78859a8)
+Enrolling a new course
 ![image](https://github.com/PVHarshavardhan/ConnectSphere/assets/131582089/47857afa-2c58-4a2c-92b2-e769c98ab194)
+Educator creating a page in the course created
 ![image](https://github.com/PVHarshavardhan/ConnectSphere/assets/131582089/b396e1ea-97ad-4dec-b1fb-9da55737abc7)
+Ability to change Password
 ![image](https://github.com/PVHarshavardhan/ConnectSphere/assets/131582089/33480ef8-cf33-401e-84b8-b8b0b3e971f3)